Last Updated on 23rd February 2025

 Where such an order is made the value of the deceased’s severable share is usually taken to be the value the share would have had at the date of the hearing of the application had the share been severed immediately before the deceased’s death.

-This is however a very complex area of law and this article is a highly simplified summary.
-There are also very strict time limits that apply and you can click here to read more about time limits in inheritance disputes.
-It’s therefore vitally important that if this issue arises you seek immediate legal advice from a specialist firm of solicitors like ourselves who are experienced in dealing with this field of law.
+It is vital to be aware that there are very strict time limits applicable to Inheritance Act claims.
+It’s therefore important that if this issue arises you seek immediate legal advice from a specialist firm of solicitors like ourselves who are experienced in dealing with this field of law.

-So, if you would like more information on the Inheritance Act and joint property or you are considering an inheritance claim in an estate where the deceased held property jointly as a ‘joint tenant’ then please call our FREE helpline on 0333 888 0407 or email us at [email protected]
+So, for more information on the Inheritance Act and joint property, or you are considering an inheritance claim in an estate where the deceased held property jointly as a ‘joint tenant’, then please call our FREE helpline on 0333 888 0407 or email us at [email protected]